Sanninm/Repo02/README.md

 # Repo02
-This is my second assignment!
+This is my very second assignment!